redkite-labs/RedKiteCms/docs/book/create-a-new-theme.md

         </div>
     </div>

-Nothing so different than the logo slot except for the **repeat** instruction which is now set to **language**.
+Nothing has changed with the logo slot except for the **repeat** instruction which is now set to **language**.
 This switch tells RedKite CMS to repeat the menu for each website language.

 Now change the content div as follows: